DavidEaton/Menominee/DevelopmentProcess.md

 ✔️ DO use PascalCasing for all public member, type, and namespace names consisting of multiple words.

-✔️ DO use camelCasing for parameter names.
+✔️ DO use camelCasing for parameter names and private members.

 ### <a href="https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/general-naming-conventions">General Naming Conventions</a>
 #### Word Choice